 The preparation to celebrate the Chinese New Year festival begins around 8th day of 12th lunar month.
 The last day of the Chinese New Year festival is on the 15th day of first lunar month.
 That means it's required about three weeks to prepare the festival and 15 days to celebrate it.
 Traditionally, a Chinese man works outside for living and his wife takes care everything inside home.
 A month is not long enough for a housewife to clean entire house, put new interior and exterior decoration, prepare new clothes and gifts for all family members, and food for many events.
 You can image that Chinese New Year festival combines Thanksgiving, Christmas and New Year Day together.

-Without knowing Chinese culture and religious, it's hard for foreigners to understand Chinese New Year celebrations.
+Without knowing Chinese culture and religious, it's hard for non-Chinese to understand Chinese New Year celebrations.
 There are more information about the preparation of Chinese New Year festival in our site.